 If you want your Custom View to search for information in event sources, click on the radio button By source.
 In the By source, you can choose to view events in detail for various applications and devices.

 Once done you can further customize the logs with additional filters like Event IDs, task category, keywords, User and Computer.
-With the help of these additional filters, you can choose to filter the events in the special views by specifying event id numbers in the Event IDs, entering predefined Windows words in the Keyword, specify the user accounts in the User field and also choose the system from the server to maintain logs in the Computer field
+With the help of these additional filters, you can choose to filter the events in the special views by specifying event id numbers in the Event IDs, entering predefined Windows words in the Keyword, specifying the user accounts in the User field and also choosing the system from the server to maintain logs in the Computer field

 Once you are ready with customizing the log filter, click OK to apply the changes.

 At last, a Save Filter to Custom View window is displayed.
 Enter the Custom View name and select the Event Viewer folder where you want to save the Custom View.
 By default, the folder name is Custom View.
 You can also create your own new folder if you want your custom views to be visible to all the system users.
 Check the All Users box in the lower corner of the window.
 Once done, hit the Ok button.

 You can now see your customized filter on the left side of the window.
 Click on it to check your filtered events in the center of the Event Viewer window.

 To save the custom view logs in the Event Viewer, right-click on the Custom views you created.